RahulKumarOfficial/WTLAB/README.md

 button.
 Once the user clicks the submit button, it should show the number of characters, words and lines in the text entered using an alert message.
 Words are separated with a white space and lines are separated with new line character.
+>>Q4: Write an HTML page that contains a selection box with a list of 5 countries.
+When the user selects a country, its capital should be printed next to the list.
+Add CSS to customize the properties of the font of the capital (colour, bold and font size).